 The hospitality industry has taken increased notice of its environmental impact in recent years.
 Thousands of hotels across the globe have responded to customer concerns for the environment as well as an internal desire to reflect good environmental stewardship.
-Making green choices when you travel is possible now more than ever.
+Whether it’s business travel or a leisure trip, making green choices when you travel is possible now more than ever.
 Here are a few guidelines that can help you select green hotels.

 Why Do Green Hotels Matter?

 Sustainability operates hand in hand with healthy human ecosystems.
 It’s a reflection of how effectively biological systems remain diverse and productive.
 Sustainability efforts help stabilize this ecosystem.
-They also reduce negative human impact through use of environmentally-friendly chemical engineering, environmental resources management and environmental protection.
+They also reduce negative human impact through the use of environmentally-friendly chemical engineering, environmental resources management, and environmental protection.

 Professional Certifications Recognizing Green Hotels